barumau/panlingue/eng/dunia_baxe.md

 Neither word tone nor variable word stress are necessary in the world language.

-Pandunia has fixed stress.
+Panlingue has fixed stress.
 The stress falls on the last syllable that is before the vowel ending.
 Like this:
 **halóu. me vóla lóga bóni dúnia báx.**

-Pandunia doesn't have lexical tone.
+Panlingue doesn't have lexical tone.